airbus-seclab/cpu_rec/README.md

 where it seems to be distributed under GPLv3 (or later).
 - The binary for PIC24 comes from https://raw.githubusercontent.com/mikebdp2/Bus_Pirate/master/package_latest/BPv4/firmware/bpv4_fw7.0_opt0_18092016.hex
 distributed under Creative Commons Zero.
+- The binary for 6502 comes from https://raw.githubusercontent.com/RolfRolles/Atredis2018/master/MemoryDump/data-4000-efff.bin
+and was distributed for the Atredis BlackHat 2018 challenge, under an unknown licence.